MubarakHAlketbi/LLMTest_NeedleInAHaystack/README.md

 ```
 needlehaystack.run_test --evaluator langsmith --context_lengths_num_intervals 3 --document_depth_percent_intervals 3 --provider openai --model_name "gpt-4-0125-preview" --multi_needle True --eval_set multi-needle-eval-pizza --needles '["Figs are one of the three most delicious pizza toppings.", "Prosciutto is one of the three most delicious pizza toppings.", "Goat cheese is one of the three most delicious pizza toppings."]'
 ```

+## Error Handling and Retries

+The package now includes improved error handling and retry mechanisms for API calls.
+Both the model evaluation and response evaluation processes will continuously retry in case of rate limit errors or API issues, using an exponential backoff strategy.
+This ensures more robust testing, especially for long-running tests or when dealing with API rate limits.

+## Progress Reporting

+The progress reporting has been enhanced to provide more detailed and real-time updates.
+The progress bar now refreshes in place, giving a cleaner output during long-running tests.

 ## License